dccn-tg/tg-toolset-golang/README.md

   * [prj_mine](project/cmd/prj_mine): a CLI for retrieving the current user's data-access roles in all projects.
   * [project](project/cmd/project): a CLI for system administrator to perform actions such as provisioning storage resource or changing quota for projects.

+Various CLIs take a YAML-based configuration file for setting up connections to, e.g., project database, filers, etc..
+An example YAML file is provided [here](configs/config.yml]; and the codes map YAML to configuration object are located in the [pkg/config](pkg/config) directory.

-Most of the re-usable libraries are written to implement the CLI tools listed above.
+Most of the re-usable libraries are written to support the CLI tools listed above.
 Those libraries are organised in various `pkg` directories:

 - [pkg](pkg): common libraries shared between the sub-modules.
 - [dataflow/pkg](dataflow/pkg): libraries used/introduced specifically for the development of the MEG/MRI dataflow management.